Australians could watch space operations in real time* from a mission control centre to be built in Adelaide.

 If the Australian Labor Party wins the election in May, it may change the current plans for the ASA and decide to locate it somewhere else in Australia.

 VIDEO: NASA’s Mission Control Centre at Houston is a famous and important part of space missions.
-Watch NASA staff at work as the Cassini spacecraft enters Jupiter’s atmosphere, ending its 20-year mission.
+Here, you can watch NASA staff work as the Cassini spacecraft enters Jupiter’s atmosphere, ending its 20-year mission.

 LISTEN TO THIS STORY